 by Roger N. Clark

 Meteor photography in the night sky poses a special challenge.
 Meteors move fast, but most are quite faint.
 To capture them you need large aperture area (meaning fast lenses).
 But meteors can occur all over the sky, so there is a balance in available lens technology and angular coverage.
-The best lenses for meteor are not very wide angle because their physical apertures collect too little light.
+The best lenses for meteor photography are not necessarily very wide angle because their physical apertures collect too little light.

 The Night Photography Series: